magento/merchdocs/src/customers/customer-account.md

 {:.b2b-only}
 ## Account types

-For B2B installations of Magento Commerce, there are two basic types of accounts that can be created: Individual and [company]({% link customers/account-companies.md %}) accounts.
+With B2B features enabled, there are two basic types of accounts that can be created: Individual and [company]({% link customers/account-companies.md %}) accounts.

 - Individual — An [individual]({% link customers/account-create.md %}) customer account is similar to a standard Magento customer account.
 - Company — A [company]({% link customers/account-companies.md %}) account can be set up as a structure with teams od multiple users.